dubiousdavid/bull-test/README.md

 ### Negatives

-- Jobs are not retried until the queue is drained (v4 make remedy this)
+- Jobs are not retried until the queue is drained (v4 may remedy this)